-Manitoba Health's cost-share program does not cover adult mosquito control for nuisance mosquitoes.
+MHSLTC's cost-share program does not cover adult mosquito control for nuisance mosquitoes.
 Communities may choose however, to fund their own nuisance mosquito control operations.
-If this is the case, Manitoba Health and ECP recommends that permit holders use adult mosquito traps to monitor mosquito populations, and establish thresholds/ triggers to limit adulticiding (fogging) to situations where nuisance mosquito populations negatively impact the quality of life.
+If this is the case, MHSLTC and Manitoba Environment and Climate Change recommend that permit holders use adult mosquito traps to monitor mosquito populations, and establish thresholds/ triggers to limit adulticiding (fogging) to situations where nuisance mosquito populations negatively impact the quality of life.
 The frequency of trap deployment should depend on the individual municipality's needs, priorities and community tolerance (e.g. complaints).
 For municipalities who routinely conduct nuisance mosquito fogging, traps should be deployed throughout the season.
 Alternatively, for municipalities conducting fogging infrequently, traps may only need to be deployed ahead of time, such as in advance of any special community event.
 In addition, communities with infrequent trap use, may consider deploying these in response to citizen complaints to assess whether action thresholds/ triggers are met to conduct nuisance mosquito fogging.